ssenmosip/mosip-temp-documentation/MOSIP-Non-Functional-Requirements.md

 1. Hash utility
 ## 5. Data Access Manager
 ### 5.1 Data Access-Hibernate
-Provides an implementation for DAO (Data Access Manager) interface
+Provides an implementation for DAM (Data Access Manager) interface
 ## 6. OTP Manager
 ### 6.1 OTP Generator
 Generates OTP for unique key, the length and expiry of the OTP is configurable